Skip to main content

 • traffic for public subnets.
 Public addresses from these subnets are assigned directly to the devices, and traffic does not pass through the cloud router port.

-To filter these types of traffic, use operating system utilities such as iptables.
+To filter these types of traffic, use security teams or operating system utilities, such as iptables.
 Read more in the blog article Configuring iptables in Linux.

 Principle of operation